ml4ai/dass-wills/design-ideas.md

 ##################################################################################
 #                                                                                #
-# An Edit object contains information about an edit to the will.
-It contains    #
+# An EditInfo object records information about an edit to the will and contains  #
 # following information:                                                         #
 # -- _type: the nature of the edit ('create', 'modify', 'delete', ...)           #
 # -- _old: some representation of the will prior to this edit                    #